Vue Cursor Rules: Composition API and SFC Best Practices

 - Select template blocks and expressions

-- Expand selection to include directives and their arguments
+- Expand selection to include directives and arguments

 - Smart component prop and event selection